amamitpandey/tuts/java_sb_questions_Set2.md

 -	What is finalize : work with GC, auto clean some var, after java 9 deprecated replace with AutoCloseable interface
 -	What are the steps in Object creation
 -	What happens with Class.forName method
--	How you can destroy and object
 -	Can you explicitly destroy an object
 -	What are the similarities between abstract class and an interface
--	Can we have concrete methods in Interface
+-	Can we have concrete methods in Interface :yes after java 8
 -	What’s enum & strict keyword
 -	What’s transient & volatile keyword
 -	What’s Marker Interface